-Many Technology related issues are caused by planned changes if managed ineffectively.
+Many Technologies related issues are caused by planned changes if managed ineffectively.
 By giving agents access to the change management system, they will be able to identify change-related incidents more quickly and resolve them effectively

 Event and Monitoring Management System

-IT Service and Infrastructure monitors provide the real-time visibility to the health of the IT environments and alerts when something may go wrong.
+IT Service and Infrastructure monitors provide real-time visibility to the health of the IT environments and alerts when something may go wrong.

 By effectively integrating monitoring system capabilities with the service desk system, many incidents might be identified without the need for a user to call in and report any problem to the IT Service Desk System

 The efficient and best way to address the incidents is to avoid them happening at all proactively.
-Integrating it with Problem Management capabilities not only helps the service desk agents to understand what known issues are already being worked on but it also enables the Problem Management teams to focus attention on the issues that are causing the most incidents.
+Integrating it with Problem Management capabilities not only helps the service desk agents to understand what known issues are already being worked on but also enables the Problem Management teams to focus attention on the issues that are causing the most incidents.

-IT Service Desk interactions with users is an ideal time and efficient way to verify and update asset management information.
+IT Service Desk interactions with users are an ideal time and efficient way to verify and update asset management information.
 Providing agents, the ability and access to see and update asset management data can be an effective way of improving the Service quality of this important ITSM-IT Service Management data set.

 IT Service Management System provides the Project Management methodologies applications also integrated with the IT Service Desk.
-Because many Changes are related to ongoing projects and that changes can affect to the Incident, Problems, and Change Management processes as well.
+Because many Changes are related to ongoing projects and that changes can affect the Incident, Problems, and Change Management processes as well.